mastranj/Chip-Routing/chip-router/README.md

 > stack run sample_assets/hdmi2usb.subset.txt 1 1.4 12000 0.9 2 400 True True 3 False -- +RTS -N7 -l
 > stack run sample_assets/hdmi2usb.subset.txt 1 1.4 12000 0.9 2 400 True True 3 False -- +RTS -N8 -l

+See ../stats/*.txt for benchmark results, also provided in the report.

 ## How this project was generated
 This project was generated using the following commands:
 > stack new chip-router